AI for app development

 When using AI to generate code, use a capable model, such as Claude Sonnet or Opus.

-Once the dynatrace-apps MCP server is set up and running and AGENTS.md is in place, you can start vibe coding a Dynatrace app.
+Once the dt-app-mcp MCP server is set up, running, and CLAUDE.md is in place, you can start vibe coding a Dynatrace app.

 Based on an empty app created with the npx dt-app create logs-viewer command, use AI to display a table of logs.